-AP Chemistry has a 5-rate of roughly 13% and is widely regarded as the hardest AP science exam.
+AP Chemistry has a 5-rate of roughly 17% (College Board recalibrated the exam in 2025) and is still widely regarded as one of the most demanding AP sciences for its abstract, math-heavy problem-solving.
 It combines demanding math (stoichiometry, thermodynamics, equilibrium calculations) with deep conceptual understanding of atomic structure, bonding, kinetics, and electrochemistry.

 What Makes AP Chemistry Hard